 Arguably the main benefit to buying a StreamSmart box is the lifetime subscription to ChannelUp.tv.

 What is ChannelUp.tv?
-It is a subscription service which advertises “unlimited entertainment at your fingertips!”
+It is an IPTV subscription service which advertises “unlimited entertainment at your fingertips!”
 It appears that ChannelUp.tv is affiliated with StreamSmart, but I wasn’t able to confirm that, and they did not replay to my email question at the time of this writing.

 I won’t go into why I think these services are a bad idea here, but I will STRONGLY recommend using a VPN if you choose to subscribe to ChannelUp or any other service of this type.
 Even then, you probably won’t be protected when these finally become illegal to use.
 After all, they’ll already have your account information so they know where you live. 🙂